Gustave Léonard de Jonghe: Work

 Gustave de Jonghe's early works explored historical and religious subject matter such as his composition Pilgrims Praying to Our Lady of the Afflicted or Our Lady of Mercy of 1854 (Royal Museums of Fine Arts of Belgium).
 This large canvas was presented at the Brussels Salon of 1854 and was at the time regarded as an important flag of revolt against the old classics, romantics and academics in Belgian art.
 The work was considered by artists of that time as a manifesto for the liberation of art as well as the beginning of Realism in Belgian art.
 It was also noted that this work showed similarities with the work of the French Social Realist painter Charles de Groux who worked in Brussels.

 Subsequently de Jonghe left the course of Realism and changed his subject matter to portraits and genre scenes and the occasional landscape.
 He worked in oil as well as watercolour.
 While some of his works are found in international museums such as the Hermitage and the Musée d'Orsay, most of his work is held in private collections.

 His portrait paintings depict the lifestyle of the contemporary, fashionable city dwellers.
 This was a fashion started by Belgian painter Alfred Stevens in the late 1850s and then followed by another Belgian painter Charles Baugniet, the Frenchman Auguste Toulmouche and de Jonghe himself.
 By the late 1860s there was a ready market for genre scenes with bourgeois figures, usually young glamorous women, in luxurious surroundings.
 With the onset of the Belle Epoque in the 1870s, this type of painting depicting fashionable women set in an interior became popular at the Paris Salon.

 Gustave de Jonghe painted many scenes of mothers with their children (usually a daughter) in intimate settings.
 Through the choice of pose, clothing and setting de Jonghe characterized the type of person represented.
 The title of his paintings often hinted at the narrative of the picture, such as Going to the ball.
 His pictures aimed to evoke the quiet joys of family life among the prosperous bourgeoisie.

 His work reflects contemporary tastes in art such as the Japonism craze of the latter half of the 19th century with its interest in Japanese art and artifacts.
-His composition The Japanese Fan (original title: L’admiratrice du Japon) depicts a young woman walking in front of a Japanese screen, surrounded by other Japanese objects and catalogues of Japanese pictures.
+His composition The admirer of Japan depicts a young woman walking in front of a Japanese screen, surrounded by other Japanese objects and catalogues of Japanese pictures.

 Gustave de Jonghe also painted some Orientalist compositions such as the Afternoon siesta (also called A reclining odalisque), which reflected the contemporary interest in the theme of the harem and the odalisque in Orientalism.

 Although his work may now seem sentimental and too reflective of then prevailing tastes in the market, its lasting appeal was already recognized in his time as being the result of the sincerity and perfect taste of its execution.